JasonForJoy/SA-BERT/README.md

-# BERT for Multi-Turn Response Selection in Retrieval-Based Chatbots
+# BERT for Multi-Turn Response Selection
 Implementation of the BERT model for multi-turn response selection in retrieval-based chatbots with Tensorflow

 ## Dependencies